nucleic/cppy/docs/source/installation.rst

 -------------------

 Cppy is only needed during the installation step of the projects using it.
-The following example setup.py script illustrates how to use cppy without requiring it to be installed before `setup.py` is run.
+The following example setup.py script illustrates how to use Cppy without requiring it to be installed before `setup.py` is run.

 .. code:: python